 In the end, you will need to start the recruiting process all over again.
 Unqualified hires are detrimental to a company's overall performance and need to be avoided.

-Our public resume data also helps with that.
+Our employee data also helps with that.

 Hiring is possibly one of the most costly and resource-draining parts of business; therefore, the talent acquisition team needs to proceed with caution for maximum benefit.
 Hiring success will most likely impact the overall success of a company.